patte/fly-tailscale-exit/README.md

 #### 6. Have fly.io account and cli
-Install the cli to your machine and login with github: https://fly.io/docs/hands-on/installing/
+Install the fly-cli to your machine and login with github: https://fly.io/docs/hands-on/installing/

 #### 7. Have fly.io organization
-- Go to https://fly.io/organizations/ and create an organization (or) you can create organization using fly.io cli
-- Create an org with the same name in fly (technically there is no requirement to name it the same).
+- Create an org on fly (technically there is no requirement to name it the same).
 `flyctl orgs create banana-bender-net`
 - Go and enter your credit card at [https://fly.io/organizations/banana-bender-net](https://fly.io/organizations).
 It's only going to be charged if you use more than the [free resources](https://fly.io/docs/about/pricing/).

-#### 8. Setup fly app
+#### 8. Setup fly
+Give the app the name you wan't.
+Don't deploy yet.
 ```
 git clone https://github.com/patte/fly-tailscale-exit.git

 cd fly-tailscale-exit

 flyctl launch

 ? fly.toml file already exits would you like copy its configuration : (yes/no) yes

 ?
 App Name (leave blank to use an auto-generated name) tailwings